 Let’s compare two fundamentally different examples of Fintech design.

 On one hand, we have Zeller’s old design.
-By modern standards, it’s pretty much sterile.
+If you play by modern tech and design rules, it’s pretty much sterile.
 The color palette is cold and uninviting.
 More importantly, nothing stands out from a personality standpoint.
 It’s just what it is — a banking product.

 On the other hand, there’s Emma — a money management tool.
 We can immediately sense how it’s much more welcoming, and less crammed, which, as a result, causes less unwanted friction.

 Aside from reducing friction, Fintech design should aim to create a truly enjoyable experience.